HACCP Documentation: The Retention Rules UK Inspectors Apply

 How Long Must You Keep HACCP Records

 For temperature monitoring and daily operational records, keeping them for at least one year is standard practice.
-Many businesses keep them for two years to be safe.
-Training records should be kept for the duration of employment plus at least three years afterwards — this protects you if a former employee's food handling is ever questioned.
+Training records should be kept for the duration of employment plus at least three years.
+Supplier documentation should be retained for the shelf life of the product plus one year.
+Your HACCP plan and hazard analysis documents should be kept indefinitely.

 Common Documentation Mistakes That Trigger Enforcement